SkynetLabs/ansible-playbooks/README.md

 ```

 This error means that your local Ansible Control Machine can't reach the
 specified host.
-Either the host is not set correctly in `hosts.ini` file in
+Either the host is not set correctly in `hosts.ini` file SSH
-LastPass or SSH connection to the host can't be established or was lost.
+connection to the host can't be established or was lost.

 In the second case, try to rerun the playbook for the affected host, i.e. with
 `--limit <your-failing-host>`.